This post may contain affiliate links. Please read our disclosure policy.

 Ways To Use Leftover Ingredients

-If you’ve tried this spinach crustless quiche or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve made this mini crustless quiche or any recipe from One Dish Kitchen, let me know what you think!
+Rate the recipe and share your thoughts in the comments below.

 Because you’re worth it